ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 };
 use std_msgs::msg::String as StringMsg;
-/// A simple ROS2 subscriber node that receives and prints "hello" messages.
+/// A simple ROS2 subscriber node that receives and prints "hello" messages. pub struct SimpleSubscriptionNode {
-///
-/// This node creates a subscription to the "publish_hello" topic and prints the
-/// received messages to the console.
-It runs the subscription in a separate
-/// thread, while the main thread calls `rclrs::spin()` to keep the node running. pub struct SimpleSubscriptionNode {
     node: Arc<Node>,
     _subscriber: Arc<Subscription<StringMsg>>,